jlfaucher/executor/incubator/ooRexxShell/readme.txt

 - If you launch ooRexxShell from a .bat file, then you need to prepend cmd /c to have the doskey history working correctly. cmd /c ""my path to\rexx" "my path to\ooRexxShell""

+- The doskey history is fragile.
+It's not rare to loose the history.

 - The default console code page is the OEMCP, which does not match the default ANSI code page (ACP).
 That bring troubles when you execute a command which contains